 11 Must-Have Tools For Luscious Curls

-From the shower to the sheets, here are the 11 reigning go-to hair tools and hair accessories for styling.
+From the shower to the sheets, here are the 11 reigning go-to curly hair accessories and tools for styling.

 #1 Detangling Brush